 RELATED: Advance Directives: NCLEX-RN

 Organizations that choose to create roles for nurse navigators are putting the patient at the center of the care, and increased patient satisfaction scores reinforce this fact.
 Numerous articles are published each year touting not only the intangibles such as the patient's perceived improvement of care, but also decreased hospital readmission rates and ED visits in the departments where nurse navigators are utilized.
-Most complex disease states require a large commitment by patients and families, and noncompliance to treatment regimens is not uncommon.
-Departments where a nurse is navigating the care improves compliance and therefore outcomes and overall health of the patients.
+Most complex disease states require a large commitment by patients and families and noncompliance to treatment regimens is not uncommon.
+Departments where a nurse is navigating the care improve compliance and therefore outcomes and overall health of the patients.
 As medicine becomes more specialized, patients and caregivers need a healthcare expert to guide them through the complexities of care from diagnosis to survivorship.
-The role of the nurse navigator can provide this expertise with proven return on investment for forward-thinking organizations who put the patient at the center of the care model.
+The role of the nurse navigator can provide this expertise with a proven return on investment for forward-thinking organizations that put the patient at the center of the care model.